pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 ``EventWithOriginatorVersion``, ``EventWithTimestamp``, ``EventWithTimeuuid``, ``Created``, ``AttributeChanged``, ``Discarded``.

-Some of these classes provide useful defaults for particular attributes, such as a timestamp.
+Some of these classes provide useful defaults for particular attributes, such as a ``timestamp``.
+Timestamps can be used to sequence events.

 .. code:: python